UJET/ruby-ffmpeg/README.md

 Original repo from [streamio-ffmpeg](https://github.com/streamio/streamio-ffmpeg).
 Thanks to the Streamio guys!

-This is going to be heavily modified for additional usecases over the next 3 weeks.
+This is going to be heavily modified for additional usecases over the next few weeks.
 Come back for more then.

-1. Input options - Now only 2 available.
-More coming soon
+1. Input options: Seek and loop support added. - More coming soon
-2. FFMPEG Simple Filters Support.
-Coming Soon
+2. FFMPEG Simple Filters Support - Basic crop, scale, pad, select, denoise, deinterlace added. - More coming soon
 3. Multiple Output support.
-Coming Soon
+Coming Soon.
 4. Support for various external libraries.
-Coming Soon
+Coming Soon.